 - For personalizing your interactions and experiences with us

 - To protect against malicious, fraudulent, or illegal activity

 - For customer education

 - For effectiveness measurements

 Categories of personal information disclosed for business purposes

 Like most businesses, we disclose personal information, including in some cases certain sensitive personal information, to third parties for our business purposes.
 Depending on the nature of your relationship and your interactions with us, and on the products and services that we provide to you, we disclose to third parties for business purposes the personal information that is encompassed by one or more of the categories described in the "Categories of personal information we may collect about you" section above, with the categories of third parties listed in the section above entitled "How we share information about you with third parties".

-Other information about our handling of personal information
+Selling/sharing of personal information